lino-framework/book/docs/specs/tickets.rst

     .. attribute:: user

-        The author.
+        The author or reporter of this ticket.
 The user who reported this ticket to the database and is responsible for managing it.

     .. attribute:: end_user

         The end user who is asking for help.
+This may be an external person who is not registered as a system user.

+    .. attribute:: assigned_to

+        The user who has been assigned to work on this ticket.

     Descriptive fields: